kuma35/thinking-forth-jp/sphinx/chapter8.rst

 context of your environment than to choose from several algorithms while keeping a fixed environment.

-Recall from our example of the word APPLES.
+Recall from Chapter One our example of the word APPLES.
 This was originally defined as a variable; it was referred to many times throughout the application by words that incremented the number of apples (when shipments arrive), decremented the number (when apples are sold), and checked the current number (for inventory control).

 When it became necessary to handle a second type of apples, the *wrong* approach would have been to add that complexity to all the shipment/sales/inventory words.
 The *right* approach was the one we
 took: to add the complexity “at the bottom”; that is, to APPLES itself.

 This principle can be realized in many ways.
-In (under “The State Table”) we used state tables to implement the words WORKING and PRETENDING, which changed the meaning of a group of variables.
+In Chapter Seven (under “The State Table”) we used state tables to implement the words WORKING and PRETENDING, which changed the meaning of a group of variables.
 Later in that chapter, we used vectored execution to define VISIBLE and INVISIBLE, to change the meanings of TYPE’, EMIT’, SPACES’ and CR’ and thereby easily change all the formatting code that uses them.